its-amann/Image-Segmentation-for-People-Clothing-/README.md

 - Many other open source contributors that have helped in their journey.

 <p align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by Aman
 </p>